Chinmayee4/AtliQ_Hardware_Sales_Report_Excel/README.md

 # Sales Report & Finance Report for AtliQ Hardware
 ## Sales Report:
   ### Project objective:
-        *  Create a customer performance report
+        *  Create
-        *  Conduct a comprehensive comparison between market performance vs sales targets
+        *  Conduct a comprehensive comparison between

 * **Purpose of sales analytics**: Empower businesses to monitor and evaluate their sales activities and performance.